shchipts/phosphorus-affordability/R/dapmap.parameters/README.md

 * `bootstrap.demand`: DAP/MAP fertilizer demand by region in 2030 scenarios
 * `bootstrap.supply`: DAP/MAP fertilizer supply by region in 2030 scenarios
-* `bootstrap.costs`: Market entry by international supplier and region in 2030 scenarios
+* `bootstrap.costs`: Trade costs by international supplier and region in 2030 scenarios

 ## Notes